This post may contain affiliate links. See our affiliate disclaimer here.

 We are flying to Italy—that would be flying 9.5 hours to Paris and then 2 hours on to Venice—to RV in our third foreign country.

-So Ellie’s first RV trip will be in a motorhome traveling to the Dolomites, down the Italian coast, across the rolling hills of Tuscany, and finally to Rome.
-We are renting an RV for two weeks, dropping it off in Rome, and then hopping around Airbnbs while we visit less-RV friendly places in Italy like Rome and Naples.
+So Ellie’s first RV trip was in a motorhome traveling to the Dolomite mountains north of Venice, down the Italian coast, across the rolling hills of Tuscany, and finally to Rome.

-1. Where she’s going to sleep.
-We have a small travel bed we are bringing with us, but we know from experience that regulating temperatures at night in an RV can be difficult, especially if you’re boondocking.
-Making sure Ellie has a warm and safe space to sleep at night in those tiny European motorhomes is a worry.
+2. Where was she going to sleep?
+We brought a small travel bed along, but we know from experience that regulating temperatures at night in an RV can be difficult, especially if you’re boondocking.
+Making sure Ellie has a warm and safe space to sleep at night in those tiny European motorhomes was a worry.
+Motorhomes abroad are tiny and making room for a baby is surprisingly difficult!

-2. Not driving our caravanning mates crazy!
+3. Will us and the baby drive our caravanning mates crazy?!
 Our friends John and Peter from the RV Geeks have beat us out in their travel spontaneity.
 When we told them our dates for visiting Italy, they instantly booked flights to join us across the pond.
 This is my favorite thing about the fact that all our friends travel full-time.
 They are always down for an adventure!
-Hopefully they don’t get tired of us 🙂

-The whole trip is shaping up to be a blast and I’m excited to make videos again as our third series on Youtube on international RVing.
+The trip was a blast and you can see all the videos from our adventures in our third series on Youtube on international RVing.

-Traveling with a newborn terrified me two months ago, but now I’m confident that we can take Ellie just about anywhere with us.
-There have been a few hard and stressful moments, but if the hardest part requires pulling over on the side of the road and making sure she gets to bed on time, then traveling with Ellie seems like a no brainer.
+Traveling with a newborn terrified me when our daughter was born, but now I’m confident that we can take our kids just about anywhere with us.
+There have been a few hard and stressful moments, but if the hardest part requires pulling over on the side of the road and making sure she gets to bed on time, then traveling with babies seems like a no-brainer.
 I can feed her at home, I can feed her with a view of the Pacific.
 And I definitely prefer one over the other.